bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 2. Let `tweak` be `"client datagram hs" + profile_id + Handshake.msg_type` if sent by the client, or `"server datagram hs" + profile_id + Handshake.msg_type` if sent by the server.
 3. Replace `Handshake.body` with `TSPRP-Decipher(key, tweak, Handshake.body)`.

+## Optional Keys

+### "start-tag"

+In some deployments, it may be necessary or valuable to authenticate that a ClientHello was issued with a particular Pseudorandom cTLS configuration.
+Merely deciphering the ClientHello, and observing that it parses correctly, does not conclusively prove that it was issued as expected.
+It is possible, though not likely, that a random byte sequence could be parsed as a valid cTLS ClientHello.

+To require proof that the sender was using a particular Pseudorandom cTLS template, the template MAY include the optional key "start-tag" whose value is an integer `T` in the range `1..32`.
+When this key is present, the client MUST prepend `T` zero bytes to the ClientHello before calling `TSPRP-Encipher()` on the ClientHello payload, and the server SHOULD verify that these bytes are zero after calling `TSPRP-Decipher()`.
+This arrangement authenticates the STPRP.
+The indicated length in the `Handshake` header is not altered, so this does not reduce the maximum handshake message size.

+Start tags can be used to enable rotation of the Pseudorandom cTLS key.
+With a tag in place, servers can use trial decryption to identify which key (old or new) is in use for each new connection.
+To avoid false matches, values of `T` less than 4 are NOT RECOMMENDED.

 # Plaintext Alerts

 Representing plaintext alerts (i.e. CTLSPlaintext messages with `content_type = alert(TBD)`) requires additional steps, because Alert fragments have little entropy.